AgentMC/Sao19/Translate/En/Part7.md

 "Sorry, that parent skull ...what is it?"

 "Oh, I learned about it when the war ended.
-There is a sacred treasure used by the emperor Vector to give orders to ten armies at the time of a Foreign World War.
+There is a divine object used by the emperor Vector to give orders to ten armies at the time of a Foreign World War.
 One big parent skull and ten smaller children skulls in one set; when you talk to parent skull, that voice would reach instantly to child skulls at a remote place."

 She instinctively rounded eyes hearing the description from Kirito.